Numerical Methods for MHD - Part 2: Numerical Methods and Solution Techniques

 """

-Applies a 1D upwind scheme to update the interior points.
+Applies a 1D periodic upwind scheme to all grid points.

 """